MatseFR/massive-starling/samples/demo/README.md

 ### BlurFilter
 This option exists only to show that filters work with Massive display.
-By default a MassiveDisplay instance will use stage bounds, on classic starling this is very costy because the filter will request the Sprite's bounds, and it will calculate those with thousands of child objects.
+By default a `MassiveDisplay` instance will use stage bounds, on classic starling this is very costy because the filter will request the `Sprite`'s bounds, and it will calculate those with thousands of child objects.
 I think we should add a `useStageBounds` to Starling's filters : they have an optimization for bounds but only when they are applied to the Stage.
 Anyway, don't use that option to measure a performance difference between Classic and Massive !